AkhilP423/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 `useRouteMatch` provides access to the match object, and, if there are no arguments provided, returns the closest match in the component or its parents.
-It is often used to construct nested paths.
+It is useful for getting access to the match data without rendering a <route>.
-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+Certain forms require certain inputs to be valid.
+For instance, when you are signing the form at the doctors', your name cannot contain numbers.
+Your name also probably doesn't contain only 1 letter.
+When we create a form in react, we check for these oddities and make sure the inputs are valid for what the form is asking.
+We may validate, for example, that a date is in a certain format (MM/DD/YYYY), and return an error message if a user types out the whole month.
-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+End to end testing tests both the front and the back end simultaneously, and it used to ensure functional code and a working app.
+It tests from the end users' perspective by validating the system under tests that simulate how the application will be used.
 ## Instructions

 ### Task 1: Project Set Up